Communication and Correspondence

 Initial access to the Parent Portal is provided by email.
 Parents are asked to treat their password and access as they would a credit card PIN number.
 Further information about accessing and using the Parent Lounge can be found here.

 A School Diary is provided for all students in Kindergarten to Year 6.
 Students must bring their diary to and from school each day.
 Parents are encouraged to sign the diary each day in Primary.
 Some of the uses of the diary include; management of after school activities, changes to routine, recording of homework, information for a staff member or parent that is not urgent, organisational matters, or to communicate minor incidences or positive affirmation of student behaviour.

-The Student Cafe is an individualised portal that provides students in Years 7 to 12 with information about their timetable, subjects and the assigned work for their classes.
+"Learn" is an individualised portal that provides students in Years 7 to 12 with information about their timetable, subjects and the assigned work for their classes.
 It also provides students with an eDiary and eCalendar that automatically lists classes and tasks that staff have assigned, along with each student’s activities, excursions and sports.
-See the link here for a short video on how to find your student's eDiary in the Parent Lounge,

-Students in Years 7 to 12 are encouraged to use the Student Cafe for their timetable and other academic and co-curricular management.
-However, Secondary School students are to purchase a paper diary to record homework and assist with their own personal organisation.
-Diaries may be purchased through our text book supplier, Kookaburra, or from any alternative supplier.
+Students in Years 7 to 12 are encouraged to use Seqta Learn for their timetable and other academic and co-curricular management.
+However, Secondary School students may purchase their own paper diary to record homework and assist with their own personal organisation.
 School ethical guidelines about appropriate written and pictorial content apply.
 Parents may find it more convenient to use the diary as a means to send written notes such as permission to leave school for appointments and so on.

 School news articles are published regularly on the School News website.